South Central Texas

 Presidio de San Marcos de Neve

-A Spanish presidio was located on the San Marcos River at the crossing of the Old San Antonio Road, about four miles below the city.
+A second presidio was later located on the San Marcos River at the crossing of the Old San Antonio Road, about four miles below the city.
 Nearly flooded out in 1808 soon after it was established, it was abandoned in 1812 due to increased Indian hostility in the area.
-Archaeological excavations have recently been made at the site.
+Archaeological excavations have recently been conducted at the site.

 Post San Marcos